memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 vertices with ids 4, 5 and 6 belong to another community.
 In this case, the `id` field is populated with an internal id of a vertex.
-If you wish to explicitly find out what vertices correspond to what ids, you can always execute the following query.
+If you wish to explicitly find out what vertices correspond to what ids, you can always execute the following query:

 ```opencypher
 MATCH (n) RETURN n, id(n);
 ```

-If you wish to know the exact graph modularity after running Louvain, you can run the following query.
+If you wish to know the exact graph modularity after running Louvain, you can run the following query:

 ```opencypher
 CALL louvain.modularity() YIELD modularity;
 ```

-In our example, the result should be.
+In our example, the result should be:

 ```plaintext
 +------------+